What Are The Most Common Bloodborne Pathogens? Everything You Need To Know

 The best way to prevent and control brucellosis is to avoid consuming raw meat, or unpasteurized raw products.
 OSHA's Bloodborne Pathogens Standard also requires the use of personal protective equipment (gloves, goggles, aprons) when handling animal tissues.

 As you can see, there are many safety measures to keep in consideration to avoid contracting diseases caused by bloodborne pathogens.
 It is important to be aware and keep yourself safe especially if your occupation may put you at risk of exposure to blood or other infectious materials.
+You can take the bloodborne pathogens quiz to see if you're all geared up.

 Reduce The Risk Of Bloodborne Pathogens Exposure At Work